OscarSnva15/classInglish/nivel1-class3.md

-# Class of English 3
+# Class of English 3: Question and not question

 In English,there are two basic types of question: